rendro/cajal/README.markdown

 * `rotateBy(angle)`: Rotate the item by a given angle (in degrees)
 * `move(x, y)`: Move the item to the given position
 * `moveBy(dx, dy)`: Move the item by the given offset
-* `scale(dx, dy)`: Scale the item to a given size `item.scale(1.2, 1.2)` will scale your item to 120% of its initial size
+* `scale(dx, dy)`: Scale the item to a given size `item.scale(1.2, 1.2)` will scale your item to 120% of its _initial_ size
-* `scaleBy(dx, dy)`: Scale the item by a given size `item.scale(1.5, 1.5)` will scale your item to 150% of its current size
+* `scaleBy(dx, dy)`: Scale the item by a given size `item.scaleBy(1.5, 1.5)` will scale your item to 150% of its _current_ size
 * `options(options)`: Set draw options for this item as described in the chapter below

 ### Draw options ###
 The draw options must be a literal object with the following optional variables.
-Other variables will be ignored by the script an can be used as a data storage for item relevant information
+Other variables will be ignored by the script and can be used as a data storage for item relevant information

 * `stroke`: Color to stroke, or *null* for no stroke.
 Accepted values are hexadecimal color codes (e.g. #175175), strings (e.g. *red* or *blue*), rgb(a) values (e.g. *rgba(120,200,85,0.7)* or *rgb(120,200,85)*) [default value: *null*]
 * `fill`: Color to fill, or *null* for no filling.
 Accepted values are hexadecimal color codes (e.g. #175175), strings (e.g. *red* or *blue*), rgb(a) values (e.g. *rgba(120,200,85,0.7)* or *rgb(120,200,85)*) [default value: *null*]